gobeyondidentity/customer-docs/docs/integration-guides/intune.md

   ![add-rule-registered-deny.png](../images/intune/add-rule-registered-deny.png)

-1. From a Windows computer managed with Intune, try authenticating with the test user’s credentials.
+1. From a Windows computer managed with Intune, try authenticating with the test user's credentials.
 If authentication is denied, the policy works as expected.

 2. Go back to the policy and change the **If Integration is** condition to **Intune Registration is Not Registered, Pending Enrollment**.

-3. With the same test user’s credentials, try authenticating again.
+3. With the same test user's credentials, try authenticating again.
 If authentication is successful, the policy works as expected.

 :::tip Checkpoint
 At this point, you should have completed the following: